developingAlex/react-api-stockprice-app/README.md

 I initially thought I could use an if statement or another ternary in that part somehow to additionally check that error was also null before displaying the message or not but found that that didn't work with the ternary syntax.

-In the end a friend showed that a different approach worked, one also employed [here](https://eddyerburgh.me/toggle-visibility-with-react) where you use an expression like what is used in an if statement: **this && that**, **that** only runs if **this** resolves to true.
+In the end a different approach was employed similar to one used for [hiding elements](https://eddyerburgh.me/toggle-visibility-with-react) where you use an expression like what is used in an if statement: **this && that**, **that** only runs if **this** resolves to true.

+shout-out to [Glenn](https://github.com/Gurenax) for thinking of that one!

 The code now looks like this: